codefresh-io/docs.codefresh.io/_docs/promotions/promotion-policy.md

 * **Promotion Policy settings**:
   * Pre-Action Workflow: Configured for `pp-demo` as `send-slack-alert`
   * Action: Configured for `pp-demo` as `commit`
-  * Post-Action:
+  * Post-Action Workflow:
     Not configured for `pp-demo`
-    The Promotion Policy with the next highest priority that defines a Post-Action is `pp-notify`, as `send-slack-success-fail`.
+    The Promotion Policy with the next highest priority that defines a Post-Action is `pp-notify`, as `send-slack-success-fail`

-**Summary**:
+##### Summary
 The promotion policy `pp-demo` has the highest priority (20), so its Pre-Action (`send-slack-alert`) and Action (`commit`) are applied.
-The Post-Action comes from `pp-notify`, the Policy with the next highest priority that defines a post-action.
+The Post-Action comes from `pp-notify`, the Policy with the next highest priority that defines a Post-Action.

-Same Selector Scenario: The highest priority policy's pre-action and action are applied, while the post-action comes from the next highest priority policy with a defined post-action.
-Different Selector Scenario: Actions are selected based on the environment type or product, with higher priority policies taking precedence for overlapping selectors.

 ### Scenario 2: Applying Promotion Policies with different target attributes

 This scenario reviews how Promotion Policy settings are applied when two Policies have different target attributes that match the requirements.

 **Goal**: Promote `demo` product to all non-production environments **Matched Promotion Policies**: